 The Financial Aid Committee reviews financial information for each applicant on an anonymous basis in conjunction with the recommended aid award calculated by FACTS.
 The Financial Aid Committee then ensures that the recommended aid is awarded consistently and equitably to those with demonstrated need, and in accordance with the amount of aid funds available.
 More details are in the FAQ section below.

 Families applying for aid will receive an official decision from the Financial Aid Committee and have two weeks to accept the award.
 Once awarded, as a condition of receiving the aid for the coming school year, all prior financial obligations to CHA must be satisfied.

 - Beginning in Fall, families apply (or re-enroll) to CHA for the following school year.

-- Beginning November 1, families submit their financial aid application directly through FACTS for the following school year.
+- Beginning in early November, families submit their financial aid application directly through FACTS for the following school year.
 FACTS will verify the applicant information against supporting documentation which may take up to 14 business days.

 - CHA’s Financial Aid Committee will receive a report from FACTS after each application has been received and verified.
-The committee’s decision will take place only after enrollment (or re-enrollment) is complete.
+The Committee’s decision will be made place only after enrollment (or re-enrollment) is complete.

-- CHA will begin awarding applications in early March on a first-come, first-served basis, with priority given to re-enrolling families.
+- CHA will begin awarding financial aid in early March on a first-come, first-served basis, with priority given to re-enrolling families.

 - Families who do not receive financial aid will receive notification from the Financial Aid Committee.
 In unusual circumstances, families may be able to appeal the decision.
-See Financial Aid Appeal Process.
+See Financial Aid Appeal Process in the FAQ below.

 - Families who receive financial aid have two weeks to confirm acceptance of the award.
-Acceptance after this deadline will be dependent only on funds available.
+Acceptance after this deadline is contingent on remaining funds available.